jakubfijalkowski/codinginfinity.me/posts/2015-05-10-localization_of_a_wpf_app_the_simple_approach.md

 }
 ```

 And that's it!
-We now can easily localize our application using `{ns:Loc}` and change language by updating `TranslationSource.CurrentCulture`.
+We now can easily localize our application with using `{ns:Loc}` and resource files and change language by updating `TranslationSource.CurrentCulture`.
 It lacks some features (e.g. support for images) and is not that extensible, but it should get the job done quite fast.
 And if we decide to use [WPF Localization Extension] instead, we just have to update namespaces in XAML and everything stays the same.

 Whole code used in this post is [available on GitHub].